wp-plugins/plugin-organizer/readme.txt

 == Upgrade Notice ==

-= 6.0.1 =
+= 6.0.2 =
-Fixed undefined variable warning on multisite activation.
+Fixed display of plugin groups on the plugins page.
-Added check to prevent save buttons from appearing in post metabox on post edit screen.
+Changed group and order js to use anonymous function sent to slideup instead of settimeout.